SWITZERLAND IN THE WINTER – WHAT TO DO & SEE & TRAVEL TIPS

 Recommended by A Pair of Passports

-This means that it’s possible to wake up, go to the top of the mountain, ski down into Italy, enjoy an Italian lunch, and then ski back to Switzerland at the end of the day.
+Go to the top of the mountain, ski down into Italy, enjoy an Italian lunch, and then ski back to Switzerland at the end of the day.

 There is more than one way to get to Italy, but the recommended way is to take the gondola from Zermatt up to Trockener Steg.
 From there, switch to the lift that goes up to Klein Matterhorn.
-Klein Matterhorn is the very top, and there is a café there for any skiers that need a refreshment or a break before starting the journey to Italy!
+Klein Matterhorn is at the very top, and there is a café there for any skiers that need a refreshment or a break before starting the journey to Italy!
 Exit Klein Matterhorn station and just start skiing, following the signs to the Italian side.

 Visiting the Jungfraujoch

 The Jungfraujoch, a saddle in the Alps connecting two four-thousander, is one of Switzerland’s main attractions.

 The Jungfraujoch, standing at 3,454 meters above sea level, is a UNESCO World Heritage site.
 It is fun for people of all ages.
 While there is snow at any time of the year (yes, even in the summer), winter is the perfect time to visit.

 Hop on a cogwheel train to visit the highest train station in Europe (thus it is also known as the Top of Europe), and spend a full day up in the mountains – enjoy the views of the stunning Eiger, Mönch, and Jungfrau mountains at the Sphinx Observation desk, stroll the Ice Palace, learn about the history of Jungfraujoch in Alpine Sensation, or just play in the snow high in the mountains.

 This place is full of activities and attractions, so it’s no surprise that it is such a popular place to visit.
 Of course, it is also one of the most popular areas to go skiing in the Grindelwald area and actually all of Switzerland.